Skip to main content

 • Start: Date and time when the conversation started.

-• Control: Indicates who ended the conversation (agent or human).
+• Control — Filter by who handled the conversation (AI or human).

 Conversation Panel